Ex-MoneyGram compliance chief put on leave as U.S. fine looms

-ST. LOUIS (Reuters) - A former compliance chief at MoneyGram International has been suspended from his current lobbying job for a credit-union trade group as he prepares to defend against a potential $5 million fine over his role in the money-transfer giant’s anti-money laundering failures.
+ST. LOUIS, May 2 (Reuters) - A former compliance chief at MoneyGram International has been suspended from his current lobbying job for a credit-union trade group as he prepares to defend against a potential $5 million fine over his role in the money-transfer giant’s anti-money laundering failures.

 The suspension of Thomas Haider was confirmed on Thursday by his employer, the Cornerstone Credit Union League.
 It is the latest development in a case that raised the personal liability stakes for senior executives on the commercial front lines of an international crackdown on illicit financial transactions.